Ghajini (2005 film): Plot

 Chitra is a medical student, who along with her friends is working on a project about the human brain.
 Chitra wants to investigate the curious case of Sanjay Ramaswamy, a notable Chennai-based rich businessman who is reported to have anterograde amnesia.
 Her professor Ravindran denies access to Sanjay's records as it is currently under criminal investigation.
 Overcome with curiosity, Chitra proceeds to investigate the matter herself in secret.

 Sanjay loses his memory every 15 minutes and uses a system of photographs, notes, and tattoos to recover his memory after each cycle.
 It is revealed that Sanjay is ultimately out to avenge the death of his lover Kalpana and that he is systematically killing the people responsible.
 His main target is Lakshman, the head of a Kolkata-based human trafficking network and a notable socialite in Chennai.
 Inspector Ravi is on the case of the serial murders.
 He tracks Sanjay at his flat and knocks him unconscious.
 Ravi finds two diaries titled 2002 and 2003 where Sanjay has chronicled the events of his life.

-In 2002, Sanjay, the owner of the AirVoice mobile telephone company, meets Kalpana, a struggling advertisement model, and secretly develops romantic feelings for her while introducing himself as "Sanjay Manohar".
+In 2002, Sanjay, the owner of the AirVoice mobile telephone company, meets Kalpana, a struggling advertisement model, and secretly develops romantic feelings for her while introducing himself as "Manohar".
 Eventually, they spend time together and gradually develop a liking for each other.
 The diary ends with Sanjay proposing to Kalpana and promising himself that he will reveal himself as Sanjay Ramaswamy if she accepts.

 Before Ravi can read the 2003 diary, Sanjay regains consciousness, attacks and ties him up.
 He tracks down Lakshman to a college function where the latter is the guest of honor.
 Sanjay takes pictures of Lakshman and decides to kill him.
 However, he mistakenly attacks and kills one of Lakshman's goons in the parking lot.
 Lakshman is perplexed and fails to recollect the incident.
 He decides to find and kill his enemies one by one, but Sanjay is not among them.
 In the meantime, Chitra visits Sanjay's flat and finds Ravi, beaten and bound.
 Chitra finds the two diaries and frees Ravi.
 She also finds that Lakshman is Sanjay's target.
 Ravi tells her that Sanjay is a known serial killer.
 Sanjay arrives suddenly; he remembers neither of them and chases them out.
 Ravi is eventually hit and killed by a bus, while Chitra barely escapes, going into a phone booth.